vishnuv4/cashflow/README.md

 ## Requirements

 Uses Python and matplotlib.
-It was developed and tested on Python 3.10 but lower/higher versions might work too.

-Ensure your terminal can pick up python by running ```python --version``` in a terminal window and ensuring you get some output.
-If it doesn't recognize the command, install python from here: [https://www.python.org/downloads/release/python-3100/]

-Note: this was developed on Windows so if you're using a Mac it may or may not be a bit janky.
-It should work just the same, but I haven't tested it.
+Requires Python 3.10.

+Important note: If you're using an older version of python, you may run into set up issues (you can check by running ```python --version``` in a terminal).
+You can proceed with the setup and try seeing what it says, but if it doesn't work you can try installing python from here: [https://www.python.org/downloads/release/python-3100/].
+I'll soon update this to work with conda and then there should be no cross-platform issues - it did work fine with conda when we tested it.

 If you're running into problems, with setup or using it, drop me an email (vishnuv@seas.upenn.edu).